Online Bachelor of Arts in Mass Communication and Media Studies

 Total credit hours: 120

-Degree questions, answered.
+Degree questions, answered

 Have questions about the Mass Communication and Media Studies (BA)?
 Fill out this form and we’ll get in touch!

-Why earn a mass communication degree?
+Who’s a good fit for this mass communication degree?

 Mass communication and media classes